buildo/webseed/README.md

 It will start a webpack-dev-server, running at hostname/port specified in the `config.json`.

 # What you get
-A basic revenge application, with some common functionalities already in place.
+A basic avenger application, with some common functionalities already in place.

 ## Table of Contents
 1. [Queries](#queries)